 City analysts reckon Begbies Traynor’s earnings will rise 5% this fiscal year (to April 2021).
 It leaves the UK share trading on an undemanding P/E ratio of 14 times.
 And this, combined with a chunky 3.5% dividend yield, makes it a great buy for value chasers, in my opinion.

 The post Forget the Lloyds share price!
-I’d rather buy this cheap FTSE 100 share in my ISA in November appeared first on The Motley Fool UK.
+I’d buy this UK share in an ISA for the economic downturn appeared first on The Motley Fool UK.

 Motley Fool UK 2020